-As of June 24, 2017, our Board of Directors has declared, and we have paid, cash dividends on our preferred stock of \$2.00 per share or approximately \$7 million.
-Additionally, our Board of Directors has declared cash dividend of \$0.07 per share of common stock in both the first and second quarter.
-The first quarter and second quarter common stock dividend were paid on March 31, 2017 and June 30, 2017, respectively.
+Year to date, our Board of Directors has declared, and we have paid, cash dividends on our preferred stock of approximately \$10 million.
+Additionally, our Board of Directors has declared, and we have paid, cash dividends of \$0.07 per share on our common stock for the first, second, and third quarters for a total of approximately \$6 million.